michel566/Light-Dialog/README.md

 <h2>Dialog types</h2>

 We use a default style in the dialog, a clean style to attendance to major cases, but we want in future releases, give you the opportunity to create your own layout, and insert it into our lib.
-But in any case, you are free to copy my project and adapt it to your greatest need, as long as it meets the requirements of the GPL.
+But in any case, you are free to copy my project and adapt it to your greatest need, as long as it meets the requirements of the GNU.

 We have a three default dialog types with three levels of criticality of this application, what you can call it through DialogType enum: